intentframe/intentframe/docs/what_about_prompt_injection.md

 That is a real reduction in risk.
 It is not a formal guarantee.

+---

-### Can you guarantee it? — No. Here's the honest claim instead.
+## Can you guarantee Intentframe is Injection-Proof? — No. Here's the honest claim instead.
 You cannot guarantee an LLM is injection-proof.
 LLMs are statistical; "we wrote a strong system prompt" is never a proof.
 Anyone who tells you the AE cannot be injected is overclaiming.

 What we can defensibly claim at the AI layer is narrower and stronger-sounding because it's true: